THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

-The more you reflect and learn from prior stressful situations, the easier you will be able to deal with stress today.
+The more you reflect and find solutions from prior stressful situations, the easier you will be able to deal with the pressure today.

 #20.
 Take A Nap

-I love naps and taking one is a health way to reduce stress.
+I love naps, and taking one is a fantastic stress reliever.

-It may take you some time to relax enough to fall asleep, but once you do, the stress will leave your body immediately.
+It may take some time to relax enough to fall asleep, but once you do, the pressure will immediately leave your body.